agrim123/agrim123.github.io/about/index.md

 > We act as though comfort and luxury were the chief requirements of life, when all that we need to make us happy is something to be enthusiastic about. - *Einstein*

 Hello user, I'm __Agrim Mittal__ and welcome to my private space on the internet.
-I'm final year undergraduate student at IIT Roorkee.
+I'm an undergraduate from IIT Roorkee.
 I am a software developer with a keen interest in network security.

 I am an active open source contributor.
 I have successfully completed the [Google Summer of Code program](https://summerofcode.withgoogle.com/archive/) in 2018 under Ruby org contibuting to [Bundler](https://bundler.io/).
 You can find my work [here](https://summerofcode.withgoogle.com/archive/2018/projects/5547552766164992/).